haraldroine/harald-code/README.md

 ### API Configuration

-Cerebras Code supports multiple API providers.
+Harald Code supports multiple API providers.
 You can configure your API key through environment variables or a `.env` file in your project root.

 #### Configuration Methods